MLB reinstates Pete Rose and Shoeless Joe Jackson, making them Hall of Fame eligible

-Rose’s permanent ban was lifted eight months after his death and comes a day before the Cincinnati Reds will honor baseball’s career hits leader with Pete Rose Night.
+Rose's permanent ban was lifted eight months after his death and came a day before the Cincinnati Reds will honor baseball's career hits leader with Pete Rose Night.

-Manfred announced Tuesday that he was changing the league’s policy on permanent ineligibility, saying bans would expire after death.
-Several others will also have their status changed by the ruling, including all members of the 1919 Chicago Black Sox, former Philadelphia Phillies president Williams D. Cox and former New York Giants outfielder Benny Kauff.
+Manfred announced Tuesday that he was changing the league's policy on permanent ineligibility, saying bans would expire at death.
+MLB said 17 individuals had their status changed by the decision, including all eight banned members of the 1919 Chicago Black Sox, former Philadelphia Phillies president Williams D. Cox and former New York Giants outfielder Benny Kauff.

 Under the Hall of Fame’s current rules, the earliest Rose or Jackson could be inducted would be in 2028.